godfreyndlovu/Risk-Management-Lab/README.md

 ## Objective

 The Risk Management Lab project aims to mitigate risks and prevent security incidents for a fictional company called Botium Toys.
-Conducting these Risk Management exercises such as Security Audits and Risk Assessment reporting supports overall business resilience, regulatory compliance and a heightened security awareness in an increasingly uncertain cyber landscape and fast-paced organizations.
-Security Audits help ensure that security checks are made, to monitor for threats, risks, or vulnerabilities that can affect an organization’s business continuity and critical assets.
-Risk Assessment reporting helps ....
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+Conducting these risk management exercises, such as security audits and risk assessment reporting, supports overall business resilience, regulatory compliance, and heightened security awareness in an increasingly uncertain cyber landscape and fast-paced organizational environment.
+Security audits help ensure that security checks are performed to monitor threats, risks, or vulnerabilities that can affect an organization’s business continuity and critical assets.
+In this risk assessment exercise, I evaluate the security controls and regulatory compliance of Botium Toys to improve its security posture as an organization.
+This hands-on project helps deepen the understanding of security auditing, risk assessment, and defense-in-depth strategies.

 ### Skills Learned